ArtiomSu/artiomsu-trackball-comparisons-and-mods/README.md

 ### Ploopy Adept

+#### Base

 For this I printed the usual base to tilt the trackpad by 10 degees.

 Someone already made a good base [here](https://www.printables.com/model/921945-ploopy-adept-wedge-10deg) so I just printed that.

+#### Wrist Rest

 I created a wrist rest in a similiar style to my keyboard in TPU at 10% infill so that its nice and soft.

 I recommend you make your own to match your setup, but if you want mine its in the stl folder in this repo.

+#### Raised Buttons

-And lastly the buttons are hard to distinguish and maybe a little bit hard to reach so I modified the [raised buttons stl file here](https://www.printables.com/model/1018787-raised-buttons-for-ploopy-adept) to be printable on shit printers like mine that can't do god like overhangs.
+The buttons are hard to distinguish and maybe a little bit hard to reach so I modified the [raised buttons stl file here](https://www.printables.com/model/1018787-raised-buttons-for-ploopy-adept) to be printable on shit printers like mine that can't do god like overhangs.

 You can find the modded sql in the stl folder in this repo.

-To secure the buttons onto the trackball I just used very small pieces of bluetack since I'm not fully commited yet, I might tweak the design further.
+To secure the buttons onto the trackball ~~I just used very small pieces of bluetack since I'm not fully commited yet, I might tweak the design further.~~ I used double sided tape.

+#### Carrying Case

 I also created a carrying case for the ploopy so that I can bring it to work safer without damaging it.

-You will find two stl files for this in the repo prefixed with `ploopy_case-`.
+You will find two stl files for this in the repo prefixed with `ploopy_case-` (there is a blank version of the base without the username now).

 I super glued some pieces of foam on the bottom of the case and on the case cover.

 The foam is just some random foam that came in some packaging but its roughly 5mm thick.

 I added photos of this underneath.
 The foam prevents it from rubbing on plastic in the case and prevents it from moving around, and keeps the ball in place so I highly recommend using foam.

 To keep the cover on use a large rubber band.

+#### All mods

 ![ploopy](./ploopy.jpg)

+#### Carrying case

 Foam Placement | Side View | Ploopy in Box | Box Closed :---:|:---:|:---:|:---: